Nematic superconductivity in the topological semimetal CaSn$_{3}$: Experimental Results

-In {\ca}, in addition to the nematic symmetry, peculiar temperature dependence of $H_{c2}$ supports the realization of unconventional superconducting pairing.
-Regardless of the applied field configurations $H\parallel I$ or $H\perp I$, {\hc2} for {\ca} extracted from the midpoints of resistive transitions (figs.4a and b) increases linearly with decreasing temperatures down to $T\sim 0.4 T_{c}$, deviating from the conventional orbital depairing field described by the Werthamer-Helfand-Hohenberg (WHH) theory \cite{werth66,helfa66}.
-According to the WHH theory, $H_{c2}(T)$ at $T=0$ K is given by $H_{c2}(0)=-\alpha T_{c}\left.\frac{dH_{c2}}{dT}\right |_{T=T_{c}}$, where $\alpha$ is 0.69 for the dirty limit and 0.74 for the clean limit superconductors (fig.4c) \cite{werth66,helfa66}.
-However, the obtained values of $H_{c2}(0) = 1.4$ T for $\theta =0^{\circ}$ ($H\parallel I \parallel [001]$) and 1.6 T for $\theta = 90^{\circ}$ ($H\parallel [010] \perp I$) correspond to $\alpha\sim 0.85$ independent of $\theta$, substantially exceeding the orbital limit of $\alpha=$ 0.74 for clean superconductors (fig.4c inset).
-The exceeding orbital limit can be ascribed to several reasons, such as multiband effects.
-However, the multiband effect is implausible in {\ca} because {\hc2} observed in {\ca} lacks peculiar upward curvature in the temperature dependence as observed in multiband superconductor MgB$_{2}$ \cite{gurev04}.
-Interestingly, {\hc2} of {\ca} is in a good agreement with that of the polar p-wave pairing state \cite{schar80}, plotted as the normalized upper critical field $h=-H_{c2}/(T_{c}\left. \frac{dH_{c2}}{dT}\right |_{T=T_{c}})$ in the inset of fig.4c, suggestive of the realization of odd-parity pairing states.
+In {\ca}, in addition to the nematic behavior, the peculiar temperature dependence of $H_{c2}$ supports the realization of unconventional superconducting pairing.
+Regardless of the applied-field configuration, $H\parallel I$ or $H\perp I$, the {\hc2} of {\ca} extracted from the midpoints of resistive transitions (Figs.~\ref{fig:Hc2}a and b) increases linearly with decreasing temperatures down to $T\sim 0.4 T_{c}$, deviating from the conventional orbital depairing field described by the Werthamer-Helfand-Hohenberg (WHH) theory \cite{werth66,helfa66}.
+According to the WHH theory, $H_{c2}(T)$ at $T=0$\,K is given by $H_{c2}(0)=-\alpha T_{c}\left.\frac{dH_{c2}}{dT}\right |_{T=T_{c}}$, where $\alpha$ is 0.69 in the dirty limit and 0.73 in the clean-limit superconductors (Fig.~\ref{fig:Hc2}c)~\cite{werth66,helfa66}.
+However, the obtained values of $H_{c2}(0) = 1.4$\,T for $\theta =0^{\circ}$ ($H\parallel I \parallel [001]$) and 1.6\,T for $\theta = 90^{\circ}$ ($H\parallel [010] \perp I$) correspond to $\alpha\sim 0.85$, independent of $\theta$, substantially exceeding the orbital limit for clean superconductors $\alpha= 0.73$ (Fig.~\ref{fig:Hc2}c inset).
+The overcoming of the orbital limit can be ascribed to several reasons, such as Fermi-surface topology \cite{kita04,shiba06} or multiband effects \cite{schar80}.
+However, an enhancement of {\hc2} due to Fermi-surface topology would reflect the anisotropy of the crystal structure.
+In this case, the anisotropy of {\hc2} would show a fourfold symmetry about the $C_{4}$ axes, at odds with the observed twofold oscillations.
+The multiband effect is also implausible, because the measured {\hc2} lacks the peculiar positive curvature of the temperature dependence of multiband superconductors, such as MgB$_{2}$~\cite{gurev04}.
+Instead, {\hc2} of {\ca} is in a good agreement with that of a polar $p$-wave pairing state~\cite{schar80}, as shown in the inset of Fig.~\ref{fig:Hc2}c, where we plot the normalized upper critical field $h=-H_{c2}/(T_{c}\left. \frac{dH_{c2}}{dT}\right |_{T=T_{c}})$.
+The good agreement between theory (blue line) and data suggests the realization of an unconventional pairing SC state.